Adolfo del Campo: Education

+Career

+In 2014, he became an associate professor at the University of Massachusetts.
+He was an Ikerbasque Research Professor at the Donostia International Physics Center (2019-2020) and is a full professor at the University of Luxembourg.
 He has held visiting positions at several universities, including the National Autonomous University of Mexico, the University of Kyoto, Los Alamos National Laboratory, and Institut Henri Poincaré.
 During his career, del Campo has published over 100 peer-reviewed papers.

-He has contributed to developing shortcuts to adiabaticity, time in quantum mechanics, quantum speed limits, and the Kibble–Zurek mechanism.
+He has contributed to developing shortcuts to adiabaticity, quantum speed limits, quantum heat engines and the Kibble–Zurek mechanism.